jpmacdonald/apl/docs/actor_model.md

 ## Overview

-The `ui_actor` module implements a message-passing architecture for concurrent UI updates, eliminating mutex contention and preventing deadlocks.
+The `actor` module in `src/ui/` implements a message-passing architecture for concurrent UI updates.
+This design eliminates mutex contention and prevents potential deadlocks during multi-threaded operations like parallel package downloads.

 ## Architecture